 As you contract and engage your abs, you should be taking deep breaths in and out.
 This will make sure that your body is getting the air it needs.
 Plus, it will give you something else to think about instead of how long until your minute is up.

 As a runner, you know that form is paramount and time and distance come second.
 If you ran in superb form for two miles, that’s much better than sloppy form for three.
 It’s the same with a plank.
 The focus should be on the form instead of the time.

 In fact, you might make things more challenging for yourself by being so fixated on time.
 A lot of your success at doing planks is mental, and you might be better off using a cell phone timer to count up and do it for as long as you can instead of counting down.

 You’ll likely be able to sustain proper form for longer, and your focus will be on the right thing—the exercise instead of the time.

-In the end, if you’re looking to improve your core in substantial ways (along with a lot of other benefits), you need to start doing planks.
+In the end, if you’re looking to improve your core in substantial ways, you need to start doing planks.
+They bring you a host of other benefits as well.
 Hopefully, this article has given you a good idea of what to do going forward so that you can start incorporating planks into your workout routine!